Publius Virgilius Lawson

-Publius Virgilius Lawson (December 1, 1853 – December 1, 1920) was a lawyer, historian, manufacturer and politician from Menasha, Wisconsin.
+Publius Virgilius Lawson (November 1, 1853 – December 1, 1920) was a lawyer, historian, manufacturer and politician from Menasha, Wisconsin.

 Biography

-Publius Virgilius Lawson was born in Corning, New York.
+Publius Virgilius Lawson was born in Corning, New York on November 1, 1853.
 His father, Publius Virgilius Lawson Sr, was a carpenter and builder, born in 1825.
 In 1856 he decided to seek opportunity in Wisconsin.
 He travelled there first by himself, found work in his trade, and sent for his family in December of that year.
 In 1858 he founded the P. V. Lawson Company, a manufacturer of doors, sashes, blinds, wagon wheels, and other wagon products.
 He was involved in organizing the first bank in Menasha, and he was Menasha's first mayor, beginning in 1874.
 He died in 1881 at the age of 53.

 The son Publius (subject of this article) was educated in the schools of Menasha, and graduated from Menasha High School in 1872.
 The next year he enrolled at the University of Wisconsin where he was a classmate of Robert M. La Follette.
 He studied literature and law, and in 1878 received the degree of LLB.
 While in law school he studied under William F Vilas.
 By 1877 he was already practicing law on a limited scale in Menasha, which he continued for ten years after graduation.

 When his father died, he took over his father's businesses.
 He refocused these businesses and increased their value, but eventually divested himself of these original businesses.
 In 1889 he and Wallace Field received three patents for a wooden pulley design, which was manufactured as the Lawson Split Pulley.
 These were sold all over the United States and in many countries around the world.
 Lawson also had an interest in a flour mill in Clintonville, but it went out of business, as many mills in Wisconsin did in that period, due to a shift based on an invention by John Stevens in nearby Neenah.
 Lawson himself wrote the foremost description of Stevens' invention, an account that was very praiseworthy despite the fact that it had a negative effect on a business he owned.